YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. note::
    In most circumstances, ``WRITE /WAIT(timeout[,"WRITE"])`` for non-blocking sockets returns immediately, because non-blocking sockets are usually ready for writing.
 See ``WRITE /BLOCK("OFF")`` below.

-   If the current Socket Device is $PRINCIPAL and input and output are different SOCKETs, WRITE /WAIT applies to the input side of the device.
+   If the current Socket Device is `$PRINCIPAL <isv.html#principal>`_ and input and output are different SOCKETs, WRITE /WAIT applies to the input side of the device.

 .. code-block:: none

    WRITE /PASS([targetpid],[timeout],handle[,handle]...)

 WRITE /PASS allows a YottaDB process to send DETACHed TCP or LOCAL sockets (that is, sockets in the socket pool) to another YottaDB process.
-The receiving process should execute WRITE /ACCEPT to receive the socket.
+The receiving process must execute WRITE /ACCEPT to receive the socket.
 WRITE /PASS and WRITE /ACCEPT may be used to send and receive both LISTENING and CONNECTED sockets.

 * If a numeric target pid is specified, YottaDB matches the value against the process id ($JOB) of the process receiving the sockets.
 YottaDB uses a system service to perform this check on platforms that support it.
 If the pids do not match, YottaDB issues a PEERPIDMISMATCH error and does not transfer the sockets.
 * If a numeric timeout is specified, YottaDB sets $TEST to 1 if the transfer completes within the specified time, and otherwise sets $TEST to 0 and does not transfer any of the sockets.